Christmas Travel Guide

 First, why are Christmas flights so expensive?

-• The three-week period around Christmas and New Year’s is the most expensive time to fly all year, typically starting around December 17th and lasting through January 7th or so.
+- The three-week period around Christmas and New Year’s is the most expensive time to fly all year, typically starting around December 17th and lasting through January 7th or so.

-• The reason why is because everyone wants to travel then, and airlines only have so many seats—they can’t just bring in new planes to meet holiday demand—so prices go up.
+- The reason why is because everyone wants to travel then, and airlines only have so many seats—they can’t just bring in new planes to meet holiday demand—so prices go up.

-When is Christmas in 2023?
+When is Christmas in 2024?

-Christmas this year is Monday, December 25, 2023.
-Christmas Eve is Sunday, December 24, 2023.
+Christmas this year is Wednesday, December 25, 2024.
+Christmas Eve is Tuesday, December 24, 2024.

 When is the best time to book Christmas flights?

-Most airlines beginning selling tickets around 12 months out from departure date.
+Most airlines beginning selling tickets around 12 months out from the departure date.
 (Notable exception: Southwest Airlines, which only releases fares a few months out.)
 So next year’s Christmas flights are going on sale just as December this year is ending.

 You don’t want to wait until the last minute to book because prices tend to spike late.
-On the other hand, you don’t want to book too early, because you might miss out on a future price drop.
+On the other hand, you don’t want to book too early because you might miss out on a future price drop.

 Most years, the closer you get to Christmas, especially within a few months, we wouldn’t anticipate getting anything resembling a “cheap” flight, unfortunately.
-Last-minute cheap flights or standby flights are virtually non-existent in a typical year.
+Last-minute cheap flights or standby flights are virtually nonexistent in a typical year.
 At that point, limiting your losses is likely the best you can hope for.

-Of course, while we've gotten some sense or normalcy back in our lives this year, 2023 still isn't a typical year.
+Of course, while things have largely returned to normal after Covid-19, 2024 still isn't a typical year.
 Unlike in most years, this year you do actually have a chance of finding a last-minute (ish) flight that won't break the bank.
-More on that below...
+More on that below.

 >> Read our Ultimate Guide to Finding Cheap Flights